Kunlong1994/lab3/Lab-01.md

 4) To upload compiled code to the Arduino, click on "right arrow" besides the "checkmark."
 5) When the code is uploaded, the Arduino should automatically start running your new code.

+**d.
+Change the `delay` parameter to modify blink rate of your LED to make it blink faster.
+At what delay can you no longer *perceive* the LED blinking?
+(And how can you prove to yourself that it is, in fact, still blinking?
+Discuss with your partner!)**

 ### 2. Blink your LED

 Now modify the circuit and program so that you can blink an external LED on pin 9.